 Since 1997, the State of Bavaria, which holds 49.9% of the shares in NürnbergMesse, has participated in the numerous expansion and modernisation projects, contributing more than 50 million euros toward new halls and the NürnbergConvention Center East.

 Messe Augsburg's principal shareholder is the City of Augsburg.
 It is operated by Augsburger Schwabenhallen Messe- und Veranstaltungsgesellschaft mbH (ASMV), which is successively developing into a trade fair organiser.
-The State of Bavaria has contributed more than 15 million to numerous modernisation works at Messe Augsburg.
+The State of Bavaria has contributed nearly 40 million to numerous modernisation works at Messe Augsburg.